 Amerigo Vespucci explored the coast of Brazil.
 He realized he was not exploring Asia, which is what people thought about it before that time.
 He also found a bay in Brazil and named it Rio de Janeiro.

-Amelia Earhart was a pilot who explored the world.
+Amelia Earhart was a pilot who explored the world and became one of the famous explorers.
 She was the first woman to fly across the Atlantic and she had many other records like altitude and speed.

 After the second time, she tried to fly around the world, no one ever heard from her again.
 Her plane went missing somewhere above Howland Island in the Pacific and was never found.

 Howard Carter was an archaeologist.
 He found the tomb of Tutankamun.
 It was the first time that a pharaoh’s almost-untouched tomb had been discovered.